rkcode357/recode.github.io/README.md

  int_stands_for_integer = int_stands_for_integer + 1;
  ### This line of code adds one to the variable int_stands_for_integer.
 This variable is now holding the value of 2.
 There is also a different way to do this you can re-declare the value of the variable to anything we want.
 If I wanted to declare the variable as the number 2, I would write:
  int_stands_for_integer = 2;
  ### this is a little bit shorter if you are using long variable names.
+Variables are very useful and amazing pieces of code.
+In the next tutorial, we are going to